 Carry your passport when crossing borders, even within the

 Schengen area.
 Keep up-to-date on border conditions by checking local news sources and asking transport providers directly.

-Road conditions are generally of a high standard, but pay particular attention to road conditions during winter.
+Road conditions are of a generally high standard, but be alert to winter road conditions.
 Follow local advice on the use of snow tyres and snow chains.

 - vehicle headlights must be on at all times, including daylight hours

 - vehicles travelling on motorways must display a valid vignette (car sticker)

 - all vehicles must have a warning triangle for use during breakdowns or accidents